jmayclin/wire/go-tls-transcript/README.md

 go test
 ```

-This module will execute handshakes (in-memory) and dump the raw transcript byte and key logs into the resources folder.
+This module will execute handshakes (in-memory) and dump the raw transcript bytes and key logs into the resources folder.